i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

 Ensure there's nothing in the code bases that prevents point-to-point connections to non-ElGamal routers.

+Code correctness checks:

+- Ensure that ElGamal routers do not request AEAD-encrypted replies to DatabaseLookup messages (when the reply comes back through an exploratory tunnel to the router)
+- Ensure that ECIES routers do not request AES-encrypted replies to DatabaseLookup messages (when the reply comes back through an exploratory tunnel to the router)

 Until later phases, when specifications and implementations are complete:

 - Ensure that tunnel builds are not attempted by ElGamal routers through ECIES routers.
 - Ensure that encrypted ElGamal messages are not sent by ElGamal routers to ECIES floodfill routers.
+  (DatabaseLookups and DatabaseStores)
 - Ensure that encrypted ECIES messages are not sent by ECIES routers to ElGamal floodfill routers.
+  (DatabaseLookups and DatabaseStores)
 - Ensure that ECIES routers do not automatically become floodfill.

+No changes should be required.
 Target release, if changes required: 0.9.48